liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 add any number of Knowledge Base Article apps to a page and each one can display a different article.
 When you first place this app on a page, it shows the link *Please configure this portlet to make it visible to all users*.
-Click this link and click *Select* in the *Setup* &rarr; *General* tab to choose an article to display.
-Pick an article and then click *Save*.
+Click this link and pick an article and then click *Save*.
 When your page refreshes, the app displays the article.
+You can also use the *Setup* &rarr; *General* tab of the app's *Configuration* menu to choose an article to display.

 ![Figure 8: The Knowledge Base Article app is great at displaying individual articles.](../../../images/kb-article.png)

 Knowledge Base Article displays its article using the same UI as Knowledge Base Display's viewing area.
-This includes the links at the top and bottom of the app that let the user interact with the article, and the Actions menu that lets administrators manage it.
+This includes the links at the top and bottom of the app that let the user interact with the article, and the buttons at the top of the app that lets administrators manage it.

 ## Knowledge Base Section [](id=knowledge-base-section)